Jorge Soler Player Props: Marlins vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.7 K/9, which ranks 15th in the league.
+- The Pirates pitching staff ranks 14th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Pirates have the 18th-ranked team ERA across all MLB pitching staffs (4.37).
+- The Pirates' 4.33 team ERA ranks 18th among all league pitching staffs.

-- Pirates pitchers combine to surrender 74 home runs (one per game), the fourth-fewest in the league.
+- The Pirates give up the second-fewest home runs in baseball (75 total, one per game).

-- Bido (0-1) pitches for the Pirates to make his third start this season.
+- Oviedo (3-7) gets the starting nod for the Pirates in his 16th start of the season.
+He has a 4.30 ERA in 81 2/3 innings pitched, with 74 strikeouts.

-- His most recent time out was on Monday against the Chicago Cubs, when the righty went six innings, surrendering three earned runs while giving up five hits.
+- His last time out came on Tuesday against the Chicago Cubs, when the righty went six innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.